 Fulbright Scholar Oscar Samour is an attorney from El Salvador, and received his law degree from the Universidad Centroamericana "Jose Simeon Canas".
 He currently works as an Associate at Consortium Centro America Abogados where his area of practice is international transactions, mergers and acquisitions, corporate capital markets, foreign investments and corporate governance.
 After studying at Pepperdine he hopes to promote the arbitration culture in El Salvador by establishing an ADR training program for lawyers and working to incorporate ADR topics in law schools.

 Finally, Muskie Scholar Zinaida Gutu has worked as an attorney in Moldova for civil and commercial law cases for over 30 years.
 Gutu has worked to provide mediation for post privatization disputes in agriculture and more recently has provided legal consulting and representation for cases submitted to the European Court of Human Rights.
 By studying at Pepperdine her goal is to continue to develop ADR options for the court system in Moldova by training judges and law students of ADR practices, as well as focusing on research and writing to develop resources for young attorneys and scholars.

-Straus Institute's LL.M. program is an advanced law degree specializing in dispute resolution.
+Straus Institute's LLM program is an advanced law degree specializing in dispute resolution.
 Straus' academic programs are regarded as the most comprehensive dispute resolution curriculum in the nation, and continues to be ranked as the number one dispute resolution program in the nation by US News and World Report.
-Pepperdine also offers a Certificate and Masters in Dispute Resolution (M.D.R.) for non-law professionals.
+Pepperdine also offers a Certificate and Master of Dispute Resolution (MDR) for non-law professionals.